 Life is short, so enjoy it to the fullest.John Walters

 These ten national parks are great places to spend your vacation and quite possibly could blow your mind.
-Although all 62 national parks are extraordinary, this list could help you narrow your search.
+Although all 63 national parks are extraordinary, this list could help you narrow your search.
 Enjoy your life to the fullest by experiencing these slices of heaven that are filled with rare beauty, unique landscapes, cultural resources, and have become national treasures.
 Or better yet, find land for sale near these incredible destinations to explore them year-round.